vwlin/FleetTracker/README.md

 Dugan's Dogs capstone project!
 Solar-powered vehicle tracking with real-time map visualization.

 Setup instructions:
-A and B necessary to complete set up
+A and B necessary to complete setup

 A. CCS Setup
 1. Create new CCS project